nitratium/linux_survival_kit/6-pipelines.md

 # Pipelines
  * Linux commands are designed to do one thing and do it in the most efficient way.
 But a limitation comes out here.
 What if we want to handle more than one thing in only one execute?
 Well, the true power of the linux command line comes out with a feature named piping.
  * We can chain our commands to work together.
-In definition, we are connecting the standard output of one command to the standard input of anouther command.
+In definition, we are connecting the standard output of one command to the standard input of another command.
 We are using the operator "|" to pipe our commands.
-(For english keyboard it's Shift + Backslash, for Turkish Q keyboard it is Alt Gr + < (next to Z))
+(For English keyboards, it's Shift + Backslash; and for Turkish Q keyboards, it's Alt Gr + < (next to Z))

  Example:
  ```